 Generosity and Serendipity - Hand-in-Hand During a Time of Crisis

 In December 2019, the world looked much different than it does now.
-That was when Bob Tomasello ’71 made the decision to finalize a $25,000 gift to the university, one that specifically supported the creation and funding of the university’s Black Achievement Success and Engagement (BASE) Economic Hardship Fund.
+That was when Bob Tomasello ’71 made the decision to finalize a $25,000 gift to the university, one that specifically supported the funding of the university’s Black Achievement Success and Engagement (BASE) program through the Tomasello-Millard BASE Economic Hardship Fund.

 “Economic hardship is difficult for all students, but I think for minorities it is even more difficult,” Tomasello said.
 “This is a cause I am enthusiastic to support because I understand that student debt is a heavy weight to carry, but more importantly I want to see young people stay at a university they love and not have to move to somewhere else because they can’t afford to stay.”

 The Tomasello-Millard BASE Economic Hardship Fund is available to any USF undergraduate and graduate students who identify as black and are unable to meet immediate, essential expenses due to a temporary financial hardship that may jeopardize their health, safety, academic performance and/or ability to stay enrolled at USF.
 Funds may be used for such necessities as rent, tuition, and transportation home among other needs.

 “I hope others will understand the importance of this and help grow the funding for it even larger in the future,” Tomasello said.